albetnov/100-days-of-code/log.md

 **Today's Progress**: Learned about object conversion, Primitive Methods, Numbers methods

 **Thoughts:** After a fresh start and mind.
 Object conversion are finally make sense for me.

+### Day 7: March 1, 2022

+**Today's Progress**: Learned about string methods: like codepoint, substring, finding an index, accessing a specific char, Learned about array and some of it methods like: push/pop, shift/unshift, and arrays specific looping.

+**Thoughts:** It's been one week.
+Pretty tough week, but i'll do my best.
+It's pretty weird everytime you need to make a new array like doing push.
+You can't do something like
+`array[] = values`.
+But you need to define the length `array[array.length] = values`.